intra2net/avocado-i2n/doc/api/README.rst

    avocado manu setup=run only=tutorial1 file_contents=testing
    avocado manu only=tutorial1 file_contents=testing

-but using the manu plugin is preferrable because of its simpler syntax as well generalization to many other tools implemented as manual steps.
+but using the manu plugin is preferable because of its simpler syntax as well generalization to many other tools implemented as manual steps.
 Thus, from here on we will only look at the manu plugin with default option *setup=run* unless explicitly stated at the command line.